My Brain Bankers

 Prof Powell the Scientist

-Prof Powell uses the latest science and data from your phone to detect if you are becoming unwell and discuss this with you...
+Prof Powell uses data from your phone and AI systems to predict whether you are becoming unwell and then discusses this with you...

 Larry the Banker